mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 Replacement for the Neuromag utility show_fiff .
 This utility conforms to the standard command-line option conventions in MNE software.
-For details, see Section 11.3.
+For details, see :ref:`CHDHEDEF`.

 mne_make_cor_set
 ----------------